arezaie14/openvpn-over-icmp/README.md

 ```bash
 docker exec -it openvpn-tcp bash /ovpn-add-client.sh
 ```
-#### You can download the client configuration file from ./server/ovpn/openvpn-tcp-data/confs directory after running the above command.:
+#### You can download the client configuration file from ./server/ovpn/openvpn-tcp-data/confs directory after running the above command.

 ### Add VPN Client To UDP Open Vpn Server:
 ```bash
 docker exec -it openvpn-udp bash /ovpn-add-client.sh
 ```
-#### You can download the client configuration file from ./server/ovpn/openvpn-udp-data/confs directory after running the above command.:
+#### You can download the client configuration file from ./server/ovpn/openvpn-udp-data/confs directory after running the above command.updated

 ## 🖥️ Client Components